 The total impedance is made up of the source impedance of the ship power supply plus the impedance of connected cables including connectors and joints where cables are extended.

-For further recommendations on power cable selection, see the next section.
+For further recommendations on power cable selection, see Power cable recommendations on page 3-2.